stevenwalker91/locations-on-route-experiment/README.md

 ## How it works
 In essence I have pulled out an activity from the Strava API and taken the route details which is a poly line.
 This line then gets decoded into an array of coordinates.

 We create a GeoJSON linestring from the coords and then add a buffer to it.
-The buffer essentially expands the route by a pre-defined number of metres to account for GPS inaccuracy and someone not neccesarily being on the exact same GPS position.
+The buffer essentially expands the route by a pre-defined number of metres to account for GPS inaccuracy and also to account for how precise GPS is.

-The route then gets applied to the map and we create a buffer box around it.
-The buffer box gets used to filter the list of locations - e.g. rather than taking potentially thousands of locations from a DB and computing them, we can only return coordinates that are within the bounding box, reducing the need for additional computation.
+The route then gets applied to the map and we create a bounding box around it.
+The bounding box gets used to filter the list of locations - e.g. rather than taking potentially thousands of locations from a DB and computing them, we can only return coordinates that are within the bounding box, reducing the need for additional computation.

 Given this is an experiment, there is no db connection.
-I have a sring of some pre-defined locations, and for the purpose of testing at scale there is a function that will create random additional locations anywhere on the visible map.
+I have a string of some pre-defined locations, and for the purpose of testing at scale there is a function that will create random additional locations anywhere on the visible map.
 This let me very quickly see how it handled comparing tens of thousands of locations.

 Once we have a list of locations within the bounding box, we use TurfJS `booleanIntersects` function on each location to check if it intersects with the route.